 Attendance by the Minister at committee meetings is welcome, but not routinely expected.

-The unique role of the minister in advising the Nominating/Leadership Development Committee is acknowledged, as the minister is expected to have a breadth and depth of relationships to help identify appropriate leaders for the Congregation.
+The unique role of the minister in advising the Leadership Development Committee is acknowledged, as the minister is expected to have a breadth and depth of relationships to help identify appropriate leaders for the Congregation.

 2.2 Pulpit and Worship Services